earthlab/abc-classroom/docs/manage-assignments/new_assignment.rst

 How To Create and Update Template Repositories
 ==============================================

-There are two template scripts : ``abc-new-template`` and ``abc-update-template``.
+There are two template scripts or commands that you can use

-The 'new' script is for first-time creation of a new assignment template repository from a directory of assignment files.
-The 'update' script allows you to quickly update the local and remote repositories after making changes to assignment files.
+1. ``abc-new-template``: Use this for creating the initial template repository When used with the optional --github flag, you can push to github after files are updated.
+2. ``abc-update-template``: Quickly update your template repo and push to github.
+No flag is needed to push to github.

 .. note::
-    The 'update' script is simply a convenience function - both scripts call the same code, but with different default command line parameters (i.e. you can replicate the behavior of 'update' by choosing the parameters of 'new').
+  ``abc-update-template`` is a convenience function - both scripts call the same code, but with different default parameters (i.e. you can replicate the behavior of 'update' by choosing the parameters of 'new').

 Make sure you have updated your ``config.yml`` before running the template scripts.
 See the Configuration section below for details.

 .. _abc-new-template:

-Creating a New Template repository
+Create a New Template Repository
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To create a GitHub Classroom homework assignment template repository: